Joints: Types of Joints | Classification of Joints

 Ball and Socket Joints

-Many different types of joints exist in the human body, but the kind which allows the greatest range of motion is the ball and socket joint.
+Many different types of joints exist in the human body, but the kind that allows the greatest range of motion is the ball and socket joint.
 One end of a bone is rounded and ball-like and fits into a cup-like depression of the other bone.
 The function of this kind of joint is to connect two bones but to do it in such a way that the bone with a rounded end is able to move in all directions.
-Let�s do an activity to understand it.
+Let's do an activity to understand it.

 Roll a strip of paper into a cylinder.
 Take an old rubber or plastic ball and make a small hole in it.
 Now, push one end of the paper cylinder into it.
 Put the ball in a small bowl having a hemispherical shape.
 You will find that the ball attached to the paper cylinder is able to rotate freely inside the bowl.